actuallymentor/rocketpool-management/README.md

 Assumptions:

 - You are on Ubuntu 20
-- You're using Geth, Prysm and Teku
+- You're using Geth and Prysm (relevant for the firewall ports, see `setup.sh`)

 ## Features